 It’s Easier to find Secure Accommodation in Melbourne

 Although this is doubtful, most people who moved to Melbourne from New Zealand said that it was easier for them to find an apartment than those who moved to Wellington from Australia.
 You may have to pay a higher rent than New Zealand, but finding good accommodation won’t be difficult unless you’re on a very limited budget.
-In Wellington, good accommodation is considered a luxury because of the high prices, and some simply resort to sharing with a friend or staying in a hostel.
+In Wellington, good accommodation is considered a luxury because of the high prices, but in a place like South Australia this is easy to find.
+However, you may be introduced to Strata Management SA when you’re there, as good accommodation needs strata services to take care of it.

 It is Much Easier to find a Job in Melbourne